Cray-HPE/docs-csm/052-NETWORK-STACK.md

 # Network Stack (Software and Hardware)

-This page will detail how-to reload/reset interfaces within the network stack to fixup wedged interfaces.
+This page will detail how to reload/reset interfaces within the network stack to fix wedged interfaces.

 Any process covered on this page will be covered by the installer.